MacWyznawca/homebridge-mqtt-motion-sensor-tasmota/README.md

-# homebridge-mqtt-temperature-tasmota
+# homebridge-mqtt-motion-sensor-tasmota

-Plugin to HomeBridge optimized for work with Itead Sonoff and Electrodragon Relay Board hardware and firmware [Sonoff-Tasmota](https://github.com/arendst/Sonoff-Tasmota) via MQTT.
-It acts as a themperature monitor for DS18B20, DHT22, DHT11, AM2301, M2302 sensors.
+Plugin to HomeBridge optimized for work with Itead Sonoff hardware and firmware [Sonoff-Tasmota](https://github.com/arendst/Sonoff-Tasmota) via MQTT.
+It acts as a motion detector.
+Ex. connect the motion detector to GPIO14 and set GPIO14 as a switch in the configuration of the firmware Tasmota.

 Like this?
 Please buy me a beer (or coffee) ;-) <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&amp;hosted_button_id=CK56Q7SFHEHSW"><img src="http://macwyznawca.pl/donate-paypal2.png" alt="Donate a coder" data-canonical-src="http://macwyznawca.pl/donate-paypal.svg" style="max-width:100%;"></a>